fboes/aerofly-data/README.md

   `wget -O tmp/airports.csv https://davidmegginson.github.io/ourairports-data/airports.csv`
 3. Get a directory listing of all Aerofly airports from your local installation and paste it to `tmp/airports.txt`.
   `ls 'C:\SteamLibrary\steamapps\common\Aerofly FS 4 Flight Simulator\scenery\airports_db' > airports.txt`
-4. Convert `tmp/airports.txt` from UTF-16 to UTF-8.
-5. Generate output file via `time node ./build.js < tmp/airports.txt > data/airports.geojson`.
+4. Generate output file via `time node ./build.js < tmp/airports.txt > data/airports.geojson`.
 There is also an extra parameter after `build.js` which only uses airports with ICAO codes starting with the letters you supply.

 ## Legal stuff